-- Use to select the entry you want. - Press the display key View or the navigation key
+- ▶ Use to select the entry you want.

-Press the display key Options > View
+▶ Press the display key Options ▶ View

 The directory entry is displayed with its detailed information.
-Only attributes for which a value is stored are shown (→ p.
-87).
+Only attributes for which a value is stored are shown (\rightarrow p.
+100).

-- Use to scroll through the entry. - Press the End call key so r the Back display key to close the entry.
+- ▶ Use to scroll through the entry. - Press the End call key or the Back display key to close the entry.